How to Find a Home Care Provider

 It's easy with these steps

-Once you’ve been approved for a Home Care Package or Commonwealth Home Support Services, the next step is to find the provider who’s right for you.
+Once you’ve been approved for a Home Care Package or Commonwealth Home Support Services, the next step is to find a home care provider who’s right for you.
 This can take some time, so it’s good to start looking as soon as possible.

 Home Care is consumer-directed, which means you can choose any provider you prefer.
 This means you have a lot of choice, but that choice can also be overwhelming.
 In 2019, there were nearly 1000 different providers approved to offer Home Care services, and more are approved regularly.

-With so many options, how do you find the right provider?
+With so many options when looking for a home care agency, how do you find the right provider?

 To search the database, just choose your location, the type of care you need, and the services you’re looking for.